Clinton Correctional Facility placed on lockdown Wednesday after fight, union says

 Clinton Correctional was placed under lockdown in June after two violent incidents between men incarcerated at the facility.

+DOCCS has not sent — and does not typically send — corresponding incident reports to NYSCOPBA, union officials said, adding they are often left in the dark about the details of a fight or assault in the incarcerated population.

 DOCCS reports 1,067 assaults on staff and 991 assaults on the incarcerated as of the week ending Dec.
-5 — a new record from 1,047 attacks in 2020, an all-time high.
+5 — a new record from 1,047 attacks in 2020, which marked a previous all-time high.
 The state reported 1,204 violent attacks between incarcerated people in 2020.

+Assemblyman Jones will advocate for a public database and study to determine the catalyst for violent incidents in state facilities when session resumes in January, and reinstating a more robust, tiered disciplinary system for the incarcerated population.

+“With the spike in violence we’ve seen in this past year ... that is a direct correlation on a lack of disciplinary procedures and a lack of order within a facility,” Jones said.
+“When you take those systems out of these facilities, you will see a rise in violence, and not only a rise in the attacks, but a rise in the viciousness on staff and other personnel within the facility.”

 (0) comments